gbmhunter/blog/content/programming/languages/bash/index.md

 ---
 author: gbmhunter
-date: 2013-05-12 23:47:37+00:00
+date: 2013-05-12
 draft: false
+lastmod: 2019-02-04
+tags: [ "Linux", "UNIX", "Bash", "special characters", "file name", "directory", "shell", "programming language", "script", "scripting", ".sh", ".bash", "shebang", "symlink", "argument parsing", "CLI", "command-line", "shflags" ]
 title: Bash
 type: page
 ---

 ## Overview

-Bash, apart from being a UNIX shell, is also a programming language in it's own right.
+Bash, apart from being a UNIX shell, is also a **programming language in it's own right**.
 It is commonly referred to as a _scripting language_ because the script is not compiled, but rather interpreted at runtime.

 ## Shebang

+A **shebang** at the top of a Bash script allows you to run the script directly from the command-line as if it was an executable, e.g. by calling `./my_script.sh`.
+This is because the shebang tells your shell (which may or may not be Bash) to call the mentioned program, and pass in the script as the first parameter.

-The recommended shebang to use at the top of a bash script is:
+The recommended **shebang** to use at the top of a bash script is:

 ```sh
 #!/usr/bin/env bash